 CRV is the native token of Curve and operates on the Ethereum blockchain network.
 The DEX uses CRV throughout most processes across the platform.
 Curve uses an AMM model to allow its users to trade stablecoins.
 The coin can be purchased or can be earned as a reward or bonus when you add liquidity to the platform’s liquidity pools.

 The Curve platform released its native token in 2020, shortly after the protocol was launched.
-Around 3 billion CRV tokens had been generated at this point.
 The token is meant to facilitate all the activities on the platform.

-At the moment about 2 million CRV tokens are released each day.
-This means that 750 million coins are issued annually.
+Initially, about 2 million CRV tokens were released each day.
+This means that 750 million coins were issued annually.
 These tokens can be used to vote for proposals that will affect the rules that govern the Curve ecosystem.
-Beyond this, CRV can also prove to be an investment given the platform’s almost continuous growth.
+Beyond this, CRV can also prove to be an investment, given the platform’s almost continuous growth.

 The utility of the Curve CRV crypto token